valery-judah/leetcode-python/docs/interview-framework.md

 **Only start coding after you and your interviewer have agreed on an approach and they have given you the green light.**

 Write your code with good coding style.
-Reading code written by others is usually not an enjoyable task.
+Reading code written by others is usually not an enjoyable problem.
 Reading horribly-formatted code by others makes it worse.
 Your goal is to make your interviewer understand the code you have written so that they can quickly evaluate if your code does what you say it does and whether it solves the given problem.
 Use clear variable names, avoid single letter names unless they are for iteration.
 However, if you are coding on a whiteboard, you might not want to use extremely verbose variable names for the sake of reducing the amount you have to write.
 Abbreviations are usually fine if you explain what it means beforehand.
 *Always be explaining what you are currently writing/typing to the interviewer.* Explain what you are coding/typing to the interviewer, what you are trying to achieve.
 This is not about literally reading out what you are typing to the interviewer.
 Talk about the section of the code you are currently implementing at a higher level, explain why it is written as such and what it is trying to achieve.
 While coding, if you find yourself copying and pasting code, consider whether it is necessary.
 If you find yourself copying and pasting one large chunk of code spanning multiple lines, it is usually an indicator that you can refactor by extracting those lines into a function and defining parameters for the differences in them.
 If it is just a single line you copied, usually it is fine.
 Do remember to change the respective variables in your copied line of code where relevant.
 Copy-paste errors are a common source of bugs even in day-to-day coding!